TheTophatDemon/MorsArcium/README.md

 endless death arena.
 Every kill causes you to turn into the class of your victim.
 Each wave of battles may be complicated by randomly chosen effects such as low gravity, sudden death, flooding, and visits from Satan.

-This game was originally released in 2016, but I have just recently moved the source repository from BitBucket to Github so I can have more of my major projects on the same platform.
+**This game was originally released in 2016**, but I have just recently moved the source repository from BitBucket to Github so I can have more of my major projects on the same platform.
 Most of the code here was written at a time before I started to really care about writing "clean" code, so my apologies for that.